 - Birth injuries

 - Dangerous drug cases

 - Dog bites and animal attacks

-- Premises liability injuries, including slip and falls, negligent security, and more
+- Premises liability injuries (including slip and falls and negligent security)

 - Wrongful death

 These different case types vary by the specific circumstances that cause them.
 However, they all are examples of injuries and accidents caused by the actions of someone else.
 Through a personal injury claim, you can seek the compensation you are owed.